microsoft/R-Interop/README.md

 4. R Interop deserializes the output and returns to client application

 ## Named pipe endpoints
-R Interop makes available 3 endpoints.
+R Interop makes available 2 endpoints.

 #### net.pipe://RInterop/
-Metadata endpoint for generating a service reference
+Metadata exchange (MEX) endpoint for generating a service reference.

 #### net.pipe://RInterop/Initialize
 R Interop communicates with R through a simple JSON serialization/deserialization contract.
-The contract with R package expects an input type, an output type and the R function name, at minimum.
-There are two dictionaries - one for Input and one for Output - that enable this contract to be successfully created between the client application and R Interop.
-The key for the dictionary is the R function name.
+The contract with R package expects an input type, an output type and the R function name.
+There are two dictionaries of R function to schema mapping - one for Input schema and one for Output schema.
+This mapping enables the contract to be successfully established between the client application and R Interop.
+The TypeMap.json contains the mapping from R function to the fully qualified type names for Input and Output.
+The keys for the dictionaries are the R function names.
 The value is the type provided in the class library passed as the --schema parameter.

 For example, use the following code to initialize the type mapping for the R function.
 ```sh